 Williams & Connolly’s employment practice includes the representation of corporations, boards of directors, board committees and senior executives in a broad range of employment-related matters.
 Our clients include public, private and non-profit organizations across an array of industry sectors.

-A primary focus of the firm’s practice is addressing litigation risk in the clients’ creation and on-going management of employment relationships, and successfully resolving actual or threatened litigation through strategic planning and negotiation.
+A primary focus of the firm’s practice is addressing litigation risk in the clients’ creation and on-going management of employment relationships, conducting internal investigations, and successfully resolving actual or threatened litigation through strategic planning and negotiation.
 When litigation cannot be avoided, however, the firm brings the full scope of its experience to bear in vigorously pursuing or defending claims at trial.
 We handle employment litigation involving allegations of unlawful discrimination or harassment, alleged violations of statutory rights such as the Family and Medical Leave Act and its state counterparts, breaches or enforcement of restrictive covenants and non-competition agreements, unfair competition claims, contract-based employment disputes and Employee Retirement Income Security Act (“ERISA”) claims.

 We also frequently counsel senior executives in forming and severing business relationships, and we have brought or defended claims on behalf of senior executives in high-stakes litigation.